When Does the Baby Bump Start to Show in Pregnancy?

 There are many signs of pregnancy like great skin, lustrous locks of hair and putting on weight.
 However, the most visible is the protruding belly or the baby bump.
-It is only after your baby bump starts showing that people around you start knowing that you are pregnant.
+It is only after your baby bump starts showing that people around you start knowing you are pregnant.

-1. Mother’s age
+1. Mother’s Age

 When you are pregnant for the first time, your belly bump may show up a tad bit later.
 For your subsequent pregnancies, it may be seen early.
-The reason being, the fascia (a band made of fibrous tissue) is already stretched during the time of your first pregnancy.
+The reason being, the fascia (a band made of fibrous tissue) is already stretched during the time of your previous pregnancy.
 Thus, it will be more elastic during the later pregnancies.
-Moreover, the uterus also becomes larger since it has been already stretched during your first pregnancy.
+Moreover, the uterus also becomes larger, since it has been already stretched during your first pregnancy.

-3. Genetic factors
+3. Genetic Factors

-4. Mother’s weight
+4. Mother’s Weight

 If the pregnant woman is overweight and has extra flab around her abdomen, her baby bump may be visible weeks later than a mother-to-be who has normal weight.
 The belly fat around the abdomen hides the bump.
-However, it becomes visible around 18 weeks of gestation when the baby starts growing big.
+However, it becomes visible around 18 weeks of gestation when the baby starts growing bigger.

-5. Multiple pregnancies
+5. Multiple Pregnancies

 It is obvious for a pregnant woman with twins or more to have everything related to pregnancy earlier than normal.
 It requires more space in the womb to accommodate multiple babies than a singleton.
 Therefore, a would-be-mother having multiple babies in her womb starts showing a baby bump in the first trimester itself.